-Mets' Cespedes (heel) exits after five innings
+Mets' Cespedes leaves game with sore heel

 Cespedes hit a grand slam in his return on Saturday from a left hamstring injury that landed him on the disabled list for six weeks.

 He didn't play on Sunday but was available to pinch hit, according to Collins.

 Cespedes returned to the lineup on Monday for the series opener against the Cubs.